commercelayer/commercelayer-sdk/README.md

   const skus = await cl.skus.list({ filters: { name_cont: 'White Logo' } })

   // Filter all the SKUs fetching only the ones created between two specific dates
-  // (filters combined according to an AND logic) const skus = await cl.skus.list({ filters: { created_at_gt: '2018-01-01', created_at_lt: '2018-01-31'} })
+  // (filters combined according to the AND logic) const skus = await cl.skus.list({ filters: { created_at_gt: '2018-01-01', created_at_lt: '2018-01-31'} })

   // Filters all the SKUs fetching only the ones created or updated after a specific date
-  // (attributes combined according to an OR logic) const skus = await cl.skus.list({ filters: { updated_at_or_created_at_gt: '2019-10-10' } })
+  // (attributes combined according to the OR logic) const skus = await cl.skus.list({ filters: { updated_at_or_created_at_gt: '2019-10-10' } })

   // Filters all the SKUs fetching only the ones whose name contains the string "Black"